2014 Baltimore Orioles season: March/April

 On March 31, the Orioles won their 2014 regular season opener against the Boston Red Sox, but then proceeded to lose their next four games.
 After a full week and a 4–2 loss to the New York Yankees, the Orioles were in last place in the American League East and 3 games below .500.
-Orioles All-Star 3rd baseman Manny Machado, still recovering from off-season surgery, did not play in any games for the Orioles during the month of April; but Orioles catcher Matt Wieters got off to an uncharacteristically fast start hitting .338 with 4 homeruns and 15 RBIs.
+Orioles All-Star 3rd baseman Manny Machado, still recovering from off-season surgery, did not play in any games for the Orioles during the month of April; but Orioles catcher Matt Wieters got off to an uncharacteristically fast start hitting .338 with 4 home runs and 15 RBIs.
 The Orioles finished the month with 11 wins and 12 losses.

 May

 Tommy Hunter started the season as the Orioles closer and was successful in 11 of his 12 save opportunities, but he blew 2 consecutive saves on May 10 and 13 and then was placed on the 15-day disabled list.
 On May 11, the Orioles placed catcher Matt Wieters on the disabled list.
 Wieters was hitting over .300 and would ultimately be lost to the team for the entire season.
 The Orioles finished May with 15 wins and 15 losses but moved up to 3rd place in the American League East.
 The one bright spot in an otherwise mediocre April–May was the torrid hitting of new Oriole Nelson Cruz; by May 31 Cruz led all of MLB with a staggering 20 home runs and 51 runs batted in.